Playful-Interactive-Environments/pie-lab.at/README.md

 ### Install the Dependencies for the Build Process

+First, install the Gulp.js CLI globally: `npm install gulp-cli -g`.
-Open a Terminal window and go to the directory where you cloned the repository to (e.g., `C:\Users\[User]\Documents\GitHub\pie.fh-hagenberg.at`).
+Open a Terminal window and go to the directory where you cloned the repository to (e.g., `C:\Users\[User]\Documents\GitHub\pie-lab.at`).
 Type in `npm install` to install all necessary dependencies.

 ### Start the Build System

 The build workflow uses gulp.
 To start the server an all necessary tools, open a “Node.js command prompt” window, navigate to the cloned repository and enter `gulp dev`.
 This should start everything including your Jekyll server.
-To access the website go to <http://localhost:4000/pie.fh-hagenberg.at>.
+To access the website go to <http://localhost:4000/>.
-Should the gulp command not succeed, you might have to install gulp globally again.
-Just type `npm install –global gulp`.

 ## Development on Mac OS X